MarioSinclair/USF-NSBE-Website/README.md

 cd nsbe-landingpage

 # Open the project in a browser
-open index.html  # or manually open the file in your browser
+start index.html  # or manually open the file in your browser
 ```

 ### Contribution Guidelines